mrgeneko/wealth-tracker/README.md

 - ✅ Docker and Docker Compose installation
 - ✅ Existing containers/volumes

-If validation fails, fix the errors before proceeding.
-See [FRESH_CONTAINER_ISSUES.md](FRESH_CONTAINER_ISSUES.md) for detailed troubleshooting.

 ## Quick Start (Docker Compose)
 The easiest way to run the full stack locally (Kafka, Zookeeper, MySQL, scrapers, etc.) is with Docker Compose.